Azure/java-aks-aca-dapr-workshop/docs/modules/05-assignment-5-aks-aca/01-aks/2-aks-instructions.md

 ---
-title: Deploying Applications to AKS with Dapr Extension
+title: Deploying to AKS with Dapr Extension
-parent: Deploying Applications to Azure Kubernetes Service (AKS) with Dapr
+parent: Deploying to Azure Kubernetes Service
-grand_parent: Assignment 5 - Deploying Applications to Azure with Dapr
+grand_parent: Assignment 5 - Deploying to Azure with Dapr
 has_children: false
 nav_order: 2
 layout: default
 ---

-# Deploying Applications to AKS with Dapr Extension
+# Deploying to AKS with Dapr Extension

 ## Setup